 - “Click Intensity” Is A Classic Case Of A Definite Pyramid Scheme: As we have mentioned earlier, this business all starts with you recruiting and reffering new people.
 If the recruiter successfully sign a person up, they get paid.
 But will you get paid more if they start recruiting other people?
 Well that’s hard to say at this point.
 You gain a $5 profit for one single ad package.
 And that’s not enough to pay anyone who’s your “upline”, if you ask us.

 In the case of “Click Intensity”, all the cons we’ve listed thus far, far outweigh the pros.
 While calling something a scam is subjective for our part, we seem to notice that “Click Intensity” runs on a pyramid scheme type system.
 While we probably won’t call it a full-blown scam (just yet), it would be smart of you to stay clear from “Click Intensity”.
 This is not the type of online money making opportunity you would want to pursue.

 If you want to pursue some real online opportunities, we have plenty detailed articles here, that’ll help point you in the right direction towards success.

 So, would you happen to have something to add to this review?
 Do you have a story concerning “Click Intensity” that you would like to share with us?
 Do you believe this business is a scam too, or legit?
 Do you have any questions concerning this review?
-Maybe something I didn’t mention concerning “Click Intensity”.
+Maybe something we didn’t mention concerning “Click Intensity”.

 Were you looking for my top, legit work online recommendation instead?

 Also, if you enjoyed reading and educating yourself on “Click Intensity”, please don’t limit yourself.
-Feel free to read and educate yourself (from one of my other reviews), “all about” a different scam online business that should be avoided like:
+Feel free to read and educate yourself (from one of our other reviews), “all about” a different scam online business that should be avoided like: